pleabargain/EnglishHelpsYourCareer/grammar elements verbs.md

 # foster fostered  (d) (reg)
 - We have [fostered|created] a positive work environment.
+- We fostered a new group of young developers to become better coders.

 # tackle tackled (d) (reg)
 - We tackled the problem without fear!